 The so-called “reversible heads” group allowed for a dual interpretation when turned upside-down, delighting the viewer with their metamorphosis.
 Here, a possible interpretation is that the figure represented in The Vegetable Gardener is Priapus, a fertility deity and protector of gardens.

 The Librarian might actually be a portrait of a humanist and historian Wolfgang Lazius who served the Holy Roman Emperors of the House of Habsburg.
 In 1957, art historian Sven Alfons was the first to conclude that this was specifically a portrait of Lazius.
 The work has been interpreted as both a celebration and a satirical mocking of librarians and scholarship.
 K. C. Elhard suggests that it may be specifically a parody of “materialistic book collectors more interested in acquiring books than in reading them.”

 Ha, we all know such people!

-The features of the face are formed of plucked poultry and the grimacing mouth by fish.
+The features of the face are formed of plucked poultry and the grimacing mouth of fish.
 We cannot be sure if this painting is an allegorical composition or an actual portrait of a living person from that time.
-The German jurist Ulrich Zasius is presumed as the subject; the Nationalmuseum lists the picture in its catalogue as The Lawyer(Ulrich Zasius).
+The German jurist Ulrich Zasius is presumed as the subject; the National Museum lists the picture in its catalog as The Lawyer(Ulrich Zasius).

 Witty and intellectual portraits by Giuseppe Arcimboldo were admired by 20th-century artists such as Salvador Dali.
 Arcimboldo has occasionally been called the “Grandfather of Surrealism”—though whether it’s a compliment depends upon who you ask.
 One modern critic has theorized that Arcimboldo suffered from mental illness, but others insist he had to have had his wits about him to win and retain favor in such rarefied circles.
 Still, others have suggested that he was a misunderstood man of the people—rather than someone who fawned over the Habsburgs, he mocked them in plain sight.
 But maybe he was just into flowers, vegetables, and nature–and wanted to combine them with the beauty of a human being.